edx/insights/README.md

 object.
 All of the standard Python introspection of the methods in this object works.

+This is, in particular, useful for off-line analytics.
+You have access to the raw data, analyzed data, and queries defined by other analytics modules.
+For example, given a time_on_task module, you could call event.time_on_task to get the time between that event and the following event.
+Or you could call query.irt(problem) to get the IRT parameters for that problem.

 When using analytics remotely, there are issues of security and permissions.
 Specifically, a sysadmin might want to see an analytic per-course/per-student.
 An instructor of that course might want to